LGBTQ2SIA+ Calgary

 Ovarian reserve testing involves assessing the number of eggs remaining in the ovaries.
 This measure will help guide the type of treatment that is recommended.
 Ovarian reserve testing is a 2 part process.
 The first involves blood work to evaluate the hormones, and a vaginal ultrasound scan performed to count the number of follicles in the ovary (antral follicle count, or AFC).
 Both are performed in the first week of the cycle.
 At the time of the ultrasound scan, a sonohysterogram will also be performed to assess the uterine cavity, as the embryo will only grow in a normal uterus.

-In keeping with the women fertility test in Calgary and our personalized approach to treatment, the ultrasound scans are performed at Oasis Fertility Center.
+In keeping with the women fertility test in Calgary and our personalized approach to treatment, the ultrasound scans are performed at Oasis Fertility Centre.

 Blood testing is done twice during the cycle to check ovarian reserve, fallopian tube potency, uterine cavity, and sperm health.